Margaret John: Personal life

 Aged 48, she married Ben Thomas, a viola player with the London Symphony Orchestra who had performed with Frank Sinatra.
 He died aged 39, three years after they married, and she did not remarry.
 They had no children.

-Margaret regularly worked for charities, including Sport Relief, Children in Need, Comic Relief, the PDSA and the George Thomas Hospice.
+John regularly worked for charities, including Sport Relief, Children in Need, Comic Relief, the PDSA and the George Thomas Hospice.
 She was the face of the National Lottery AdvantAGE campaign, created to provide opportunities for older people.

 Death

-Margaret John died in hospital in Swansea on 2 February 2011 from liver cancer.
+John died at a hospital in Swansea on 2 February 2011 from liver cancer.
 Just before her death, Swansea University awarded her an Honorary Fellowship, in recognition of her long career.